Important notice from the Editor in Chief

 - All support documentation for deductions, if claimed

 You can file accounting documentation and tax returns online, at a tax office or via authorized operators.
-Only high-earning taxpayers are able to electronically file tax returns directly to the tax authority via special software.
+Only high-earning taxpayers can file tax returns directly to the tax authority electronically via special software.
 This is not available for use by the general public or small to medium-sized businesses.

 According to Russian tax laws, relevant documents for the calculation and payment of taxes should be kept for at least four years.